๐ŸงฉDiscrete Mathematics

 Why This Matters

-Number theory forms the mathematical backbone of modern computing and cryptography—and discrete math exams know it.
-You're being tested on your ability to understand divisibility relationships, modular systems, and the elegant theorems that connect them.
-These concepts don't exist in isolation; they build on each other, from basic divisibility all the way up to the cryptographic applications that secure your online transactions.
+Number theory forms the mathematical backbone of modern computing and cryptography.
+In discrete math, you're expected to understand divisibility relationships, modular systems, and the theorems that connect them.
+These concepts build on each other, from basic divisibility all the way up to the cryptographic applications that secure online transactions.

 Don't just memorize definitions and formulas.
 For each concept, know why it works, how it connects to other ideas, and when you'd apply it.
 Can you explain why the Euclidean algorithm is efficient?
 Do you see how Euler's Theorem generalizes Fermat's Little Theorem?
-These connections are exactly what FRQ prompts target.
 Master the underlying logic, and the individual facts will stick.

 Foundations: Divisibility and Division